MicrosoftDocs/customer-insights/ci-docs/enrichment-hub.md

 ---
 title: "Enrich unified customer profiles"
-description: "Use capabilities to enrich your customer data." ms.date: 06/10/2022 ms.reviewer: mhart
+description: "Use capabilities from Microsoft and other third-party services to enrich your customer data." ms.date: 06/10/2022 ms.reviewer: mhart